-If you are moving house, looking to start a new life in Jarnac or retiring to Jarnac, we can help you.
+If you are moving to Jarnac, we can help you...

 The town of Jarnac (population 4,427) is famed for many things.
 It is the birthplace of President François Mitterrand, home to Courvoisier and the site of a major battle.

 It is also a bit of a favourite with tourists and watersports enthusiasts.

 Jarnac sits between Cognac and Angoulême on the Charente river, with little riverside villages at each end, offering the type of pretty cottages so beloved by Francophiles.
 Property here is much cheaper than southern England.
 It’s warmer too.

 Jarnac is a ‘station verte’ – a holiday destination for outdoor activities such as canoeing, cycling and walking.

 Several villages just outside the town are also attractive propositions for the would-be expat.
 Bourg-Charente has a Michelin-starred restaurant, and Bassac, Vibrac and St-Simon are worth a look too.